suraj-2306/suraj-2306/_pages/about.md

   - /about/
   - /about.html
 ---
 Welcome to my website!
-My name is Suraj, and I'm an incoming graduate student in Computer Engineering at the University of California, San Diego.
+My name is Suraj, and I'm a first-year graduate student in Computer Engineering at the University of California, San Diego.

 My academic interests include computer architecture and hardware accelerators.
 Previously, I interned at the Chair of Processors Design, CFAED, TU Dresden, for over a year.
 While there, I focused on improving mapping algorithms for And-Inverter-Cones-based FPGA architectures and building RFET-based FPGA architectures to tackle the delay discrepancy issue prevalent in CMOS-based Basic-And-Element in FPGAs.
-I have also worked on approximate computing and verification projects at my home university, BITS Pilani.
+I have also worked on approximate computing and verification projects at my undergraduate university, BITS Pilani.

 Apart from academics, I play the violin in the Carnatic style and have performed occasionally.
 I also enjoy traveling.
 During my time in Germany, I traveled to over ten countries, and it has been a great time.
 Badminton and Ultimate Frisbee are my go-to sports.
 I can also say that running is also slowly creeping into that list :)